MattMS/shelp/command/pwd/README.md

 # pwd

-Present Working Directory
-: Your current position in the file system.
+Show your Present Working Directory, which is your current position in the file system.